AI architecture advisory

 Who this is for

-Bring this in when the initiative is moving, but the architecture still feels unresolved
+Bring this in when momentum builds but the architecture stays unresolved

 Prospective buyers usually do not need more AI enthusiasm.
 They need help answering practical questions: what should be built, what should not, which parts need custom architecture, how secure the operating model needs to be, and what sequence gives the team the best chance of shipping something supportable.